 Gingerols found in ginger essential oil (28 mg/kg/dip) prevent chronic joint inflammation (38 % in 28 days) (16).

 Moreover, oral intake of ginger oil (33 mg/kg) for 26 days reduces paw and joint swelling associated with severe chronic adjuvant arthritis.
 Thus this oil also shows antirheumatic properties by preventing both joint inflammation, destruction, and reduces arthritis pain (17).

 Furthermore, self knee massage for 20 min with ginger oil twice a week improved knee pain, stiffness, fatigue, and activities of daily living without any allergic reactions

 11. Healthy kidney due to the anti-inflammatory activity of ginger oil

-As we know that ginger oil act as an anti-inflammatory agent which inhibit renal ADA activity (bad enzyme) and modulate inflammatory cytokines by their nephroprotective activity thus protect the kidney from injury (18).
+As we know that ginger oil act as an anti-inflammatory agent which inhibits renal ADA activity (bad enzyme) and modulates inflammatory cytokines by their nephroprotective activity thus protect the kidney from injury (18).

 12. Toxic to weeds

 Ginger essential oil contain-zingiberene, β-sesquiphelladrene, ar-curcumene, and β-bisabolene which show phytotoxic activity against weeds (Portulaca oleracea, Lolium multiflorum, and Cortaderia selloana)(19).